gtkachyk/File-Management-System/README.md

 A group of related file management system instances or a standalone instance is called a file management system network.

 ### Instances
-The instances of an instance network is a set containing all instances that are part of the network.
+The instances of an instance network is a set containing all instances that are part of the network.<br>
 This set is sorted by increasing order of available space.

 ### System Data